mendix/docs/content/howto/front-end/setup-mendix-ui-framework-with-just-css.md

 These instructions are for apps which are based on the [Mendix UI Framework](https://ux.mendix.com/).
 They do not apply to apps which use the [Mendix Atlas UI](https://atlas.mendix.com/).
 {{% /alert %}}

-**After completing this how-to you will know:**
+**This how-to will teach you how to do the following:**

-*   How to create a new App
+* Create a new app
-*   How to create your own theme with just CSS
+* Create your own theme with just CSS
-*   How to make your first styling changes
+* Make your first styling changes

 ## 2 Preparation